-- The research participants actively taking part - Organisations to which the research participants belong - Any wider social groups with an interest in the research topic - The researchers themselves - Individuals who choose to opt out of the research
+- The research participants actively taking part - Organisations to which the research participants belong - Any wider social groups with an interest in the research topic - The researchers themselves - Other people involved in the research process (e.g. interpreters, stakeholder organisations etc.) - Individuals who choose to opt out of the research